dbc60/blog/content/note/projects/software-and-notetaking.md

 ## Resources & References

+- [Gwern](https://www.gwern.net/index) is a blog that has just about everything I want for my blog.
+Its technological distinctiveness should be carefully added to this blog's own.
+Resistance is futile.
+Note that the site uses jQuery, and the tablesorter.js is probably the one [documented here](https://mottie.github.io/tablesorter/docs/) and [listed here](https://plugins.jquery.com/tablesorter/).
 - [Hugo ReStructured](https://github.com/fisodd/hugo-restructured) a fisodd github repo.
 - [A ReStructuredText Primer](https://www.fisodd.org/rest/quickstart/) a fisodd.org blog post.
 - [reStructuredText Demonstration](https://www.fisodd.org/rest/rst-demo/) a fisodd.org blog post.